top of page

 Field Medic

-Prerequisite: Proficiency in Medicine
+Prerequisite: Level 4 and Proficiency in Medicine

 You spend time during your rest tending to the wounds of your allies.